CSS Media Features

 update

-Queries the ability of the output device to modify the apearance of content once it has been rendered.
+Queries the ability of the output device to modify the appearance of content once it has been rendered.
 It accepts the following values:

 none

-Once it has been rendered, the layout can no longer be updated.
-For example, a document printed on paper.
+Once rendered, the layout cannot be updated.
+Example: a document printed on paper.

 slow

-The layout may change dynamically according to the usual rules of CSS, but the output device is not able to render or display changes quickly enough for them to be percieved as a smooth animation.
+The layout may change dynamically but the output device cannot render changes quickly enough to be perceived as smooth animation.
+Example: e-ink displays.

 fast

-The layout may change dynamically according to the usual rules of CSS, and the output device is not unusually constrained in speed, so regularly-updating things like CSS Animations can be used.
-Computer screens fit into this category.
+The layout may change dynamically and the output device is not constrained in speed, so CSS Animations and transitions work as expected.
+Example: computer screens.

 overflow-block